 We found a prosperous, self-contained little place on a steep slope with a river below.
 A maze of cobbled lanes crowded around the handsome Romanesque church, which was peculiar in having an enclosed wooden walkway between steeple and bell-tower.

 We drank our coffee in the main street looking out over the river to the green undulations beyond, so different from the exhausted grey of Australian hills in summer.
 The Europeans do not appreciate how lucky they are, both in climate and in soil.

 Continuing our walking railway journey, we stopped for lunch in the shade of a walnut tree near Etivaux, then pressed on to our destination, Saint-Boil.
 Having failed to discover anything about this delightfully named saint, we imagine him as the patron saint of skin disorders, and have added him to our list of obscure French heroes.

-We found out from a local that the nearest refreshments were at the Camping at Collonge, only a kilometre away on the opposite side of the Voie Verte.
-This was what we were looking for anyway; we had already seen it from the track without realising what it was.
+We could not see a camping ground, but we found out from a local that the nearest one was at Collonge, only a kilometre away on the opposite side of the Voie Verte.
+This was what we had been looking for anyway – we had already seen it from the track without realising what it was.

 We could have arrived hours earlier but we were not yet into the necessary routine.
 We had not suffered enough yet to make a dawn start seem attractive.

 The place was full of elderly English caravanners watching the World Cup on their satellite TVs.

 The usual routine of showers, clothes-washing and a siesta ensued.
 We only have one change of clothes but our washed ones always dry in time to be packed away.

 When the cool of evening arrived, we took a table on the wooden terrace of the restaurant, overlooking the lake, and sank our teeth into steak with Roquefort sauce.
 There is something about hard physical exertion that brings out the red meat eater in us.